ZentaChain/chainnetwork-docs/CHAIN/docs/intro.md

 ## Open-Source

-- Developed on the open-source Optimism OP Stack, Zentanetwork is committed to transparency and community-driven innovation.
+- Developed on the open-source Optimism OP Stack, CHAIN network is committed to transparency and community-driven innovation.
 - It symbolizes a step forward in leveraging open-source collaboration for technological advancements in the Telecom domain.

 ## Scalability & Efficiency